-Non-matriculated students interested in degree candidacy should consult an academic advisor in CCS before applying for admission to a degree program.
+Non-matriculated students interested in degree candidacy should consult an academic advisor in the College of Continuing Studies before applying for admission to a degree program.
 An applicant for matriculation must have at least a 2.0 average at Rider and meet the admissions requirements as described for degree candidates.
 (Specific majors may require a higher grade point average.)

 When students qualify for matriculation, they will receive credit toward their degrees for all applicable courses previously completed satisfactorily.
 Students are bound by the degree requirements and transfer credit policy in effect at the time of matriculation.

 Students who have earned more than 21 credits at Rider as non-degree candidates may be asked to explain their educational goals and, if appropriate, to matriculate.